racket/rhombus/enforestation/0000-enforestation.md

 pattern-matching macro as

 ```
-expression_macro ?(¿x -> ¿y ¿tail ...):
+expr.macro ?(¿x -> ¿y ¿tail ...):
   values(?(¿x . ¿y), tail)

 home->x + 1 // same as home.x + 1
 ```

-The intent here is that `expression_macro` allows a macro to consume as many terms after the operator as it wants, and the macro must return two values: a quoted expression for the expansion plus leftover terms for further expression parsing (i.e., `tail` in the example use will hold `+ 1`).
+The intent here is that `expr.macro` (the `.` there is like using an import, accessing the `macro` form within an `expr` group of bindings) allows a macro to consume as many terms after the operator as it wants, and the macro must return two values: a quoted expression for the expansion plus leftover terms for further expression parsing (i.e., `tail` in the example use will hold `+ 1`).
 Macros can work for other contexts, too, such as binding positions.
 Here's a definition that extends the `<>` operator to make it work in binding positions:

 ```
-binding_macro ?(¿x <> ¿y ¿tail ...):
+bind.macro ?(¿x <> ¿y ¿tail ...):
   values(?(Posn(¿x, ¿y)), tail)

 // uses <> both for argument binding and result expression:
-function flip(x <> y):
+fun flip(x <> y):
   y <> x

 flip(1 <> 2) // produces 2 <> 1